 Yellowstone National Park is a breathtaking place, complete with bubbling mud, spewing geysers, and some of the most fabulous wildlife viewing in any park — it’s the perfect place to take a vacation!

-Where should you stay while visiting Yellowstone?
+Where are the best places to stay while visiting Yellowstone?
 If you want to be in the park to cut down on driving, stay in Madison, Norris, or Canyon Village.
 If you’re looking for something outside of the park, West Yellowstone is a fabulous option.

 My name is Ash, and I worked as a park ranger in Wyoming — I’ve spent a lot of time in the park!
 I’m excited to help you decide where to stay while visiting Yellowstone, so let’s talk about your options.